 When do I need to see my vet?

 Many dogs who are constipated are also showing signs of illness.
-If your dog is vomiting, not eating and seems lethargic, it is best to see your vet right away.
+If your dog is vomiting, not eating, and seems lethargic, it is best to see your vet right away.

-Things such as an obstruction can cause your dog to not poop.
+Things such as an obstruction can cause your dog not to poop.

 What can my vet do for a dog who is not pooping?